cubemos-dev/sanctions-api/docs/02Quickstart.md

 - make a request to the [/search/entities/person](../swagger/sanctions_list.v1.yaml/paths/~1search~1location~1address/post) endpoint.
 - use the result to get first-hand information from an official sanction list.

-### Make a search request
+### Make a POST request

-You can trigger the api by clicking `send`on the the element below.
+1. You can trigger the api by clicking `send` on the the element below.

 ```json http
 {